 Income taxes and uncertain tax positions: The provision for income taxes is determined using the asset and liability approach of accounting for income taxes.
 Under this approach, deferred taxes represent the future tax consequences expected to occur when the reported amounts of assets and liabilities are recovered or paid.
 The provision for income taxes represents income taxes paid or payable for the current year and the change in deferred taxes during the year.
 Deferred taxes result from differences between the financial and tax bases of the Company's assets and liabilities and are adjusted for changes in tax rates and tax laws when changes are enacted.
 Valuation allowances are recorded to reduce deferred tax assets when it is more likely than not that a tax benefit will not be realized.
 The FASB's guidance regarding accounting for uncertainty in income taxes prescribes the recognition threshold and measurement attributes for financial statement recognition and measurement of tax positions taken or expected to be taken on a tax return.
-The guidance further requires the determination of whether the benefits of tax positions are probable or more likely than not sustained upon audit accompany recognizes the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement in the financial statements.
+The guidance further requires the determination of whether the benefits of tax positions are probable or more likely than not sustained upon audit based upon the technical merits of the tax position.
+For tax positions that are determined to be more likely than not sustained upon audit, a company recognizes the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement in the financial statements.
 For tax positions that are not determined to be more likely than not sustained upon audit, a company does not recognize any portion of the benefit in the financial statements.
 Additionally, the Company monitors and adjusts for derecognition, classification, and penalties and interest in interim periods, with appropriate disclosure and transition thereto.
-Also, the amount of interest expense and income related to uncertain tax positions is company's continuing practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-Finally, when applicable, the Company nets is liability for unrecognized tax sets and adjusts for derecognitio necognize in
+Also, the amount of interest expense and income related to uncertain tax positions is computed by applying the applicable statutory rate of interest to the difference between the tax position recognized, including timing differences, and the amount previously taken or expected to be taken in a tax return.
+The Company's continuing practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
+Finally, when applicable, the Company nets its liability for unrecognized tax benefits against deferred tax assets related to net operating losses or other tax credit carryforwards that would apply if the uncertain tax position were settled for the presumed amount at the balance sheet date.

 Pursuant to the Tax Cuts and Jobs Act ("U.S. Tax Reform"), specifically the one-time tax on deemed repatriation (the "Transition Tax"), the Company has provided for U.S. income tax on its undistributed earnings of non-U.S. subsidiaries, however, the Company is subject to and will incur other taxes, such as withholding taxes and dividend distribution taxes, if these undistributed earnings were ultimately remitted to the U.S. It is the Company's current intention to reinvest its future undistributed earnings of non-U.S. subsidiaries to support working capital needs and certain other growth initiatives.
 However, in certain cases the Company has and may in the future change its indefinite reinvestment assertion for any or all of these undistributed earnings.
-In this case, the Company ould estimate and record a tax liability and corresponding tax expense for the amount of non-U.S. income taxes it will incur to ultimately remit these earnings to the U.S. See Note 9 of Notes to Consolidated Financial Statements.
+In this case, the Company would estimate and record a tax liability and corresponding tax expense for the amount of non-U.S. income taxes it will incur to ultimately remit these earnings to the U.S. See Note 9 of Notes to Consolidated Financial Statements.